 The Bling Ring (2013)

 There’s an extraordinary shot in 2013’s The Bling Ring where the de facto ringleaders of the vapid, materialistic, and shameless group of thieves "break in," which is far too heavy-handed a description considering the doors were unlocked, to Audrina Partridge’s house.
-The house, whose outer walls consist entirely of glass, reveal all in a wide shot with Los Angeles shimmering in the background beneath the night sky.
+The shimmering lights of Los Angeles twinkle under the night sky as we see the perpetrators through the house walls, which consist entirely of glass.
 Playing out in a single take with a subtle zoom creeping ever closer towards Rebecca (Katie Chang) and Marc (Israel Broussard) as they take what they want, I was reminded of something.
 Could it be other long takes from classic films, like The Passenger (1975) or Five Easy Pieces (1970)?
-Maybe I just have Nicholson on the mind because of his permanent residence in those fabled Hollywood Hills.
+Maybe I just have Nicholson on the brain because of his permanent residence in those fabled Hollywood Hills.
 No, I was reminded of the final episode of Mr. Show’s fourth season.
-A hilarious fictional recreation of the rise and fall of Corey Feldman, here called Josh Fenderman, where his clearly horrible mother remarks, “We built a glass mansion on a hill overlooking a ghetto so the poor people could look up and be inspired by our wealth.”
+A hilarious and fictional recreation of the rise and fall of Corey Feldman, here called Josh Fenderman plays out and his clearly horrible mother remarks, “We built a glass mansion on a hill overlooking a ghetto so the poor people could look up and be inspired by our wealth.”
 It’s a keenly observed jab at the rich and famous whose priorities and feelings of self-worth are often wildly out of whack, but it’s also a commentary on the prospect of fame and fortune being dangled in front of the dreamers and schemers then having it snatched away at the last second.